 The Eaglescliffe plant was the largest tea bag factory in the world by 1986.

-Tetley is the third highest selling tea brand in Britain, with a 16 percent market share as of 2016.
+Tetley is the fourth highest-selling tea brand in Britain as of 2019.

 Note: all current day wealth calculations are measured as a percentage of GDP, and are taken from measuringworth.com